Boost Your Business with eCards

 • Offering fun work perks like snacks at the office or catered lunches.
 If employees work on-site at your office, offer a few in-office perks like free coffee, tea, snacks, and catered lunches.

 • Providing employees with time off for mental health days.
-Let employees recharge by encouraging taking time off for mental health when needed.
+Let employees recharge by encouraging them to use their PTO for mental health days when needed.

 By fostering an engaging, easygoing workplace, you can help employees fight burnout and feel more comfortable at your organization.